Jason Kidd: 2008–2010: Final All-Star appearances and playoff upsets

 The following 2008–09 season saw Kidd and the Mavericks stumble out to a rocky start, losing eight out of the first 15 games; however, the team finished the season strong to earn the sixth seed in the playoffs with a 50–32 record.
 Kidd finished the season ranked third in the league in steals with 2.0 per game, his best average in six years.
-In the playoffs, the Mavericks upset the San Antonio Spurs, with Kidd leading the team in assists in all but one game; the Mavericks reached the Conference Semifinals for the first time since 2006.
+In the playoffs, the Mavericks upset the San Antonio Spurs, with Kidd leading the team in assists in all but one game; the Mavericks reached the conference semifinals for the first time since 2006.
 Kidd's season ended there as the Mavs lost to the Denver Nuggets in five games.

 On July 5, 2009, Kidd verbally committed to re-signing with the Mavericks after being pursued heavily by the New York Knicks.
 The three-year deal reportedly was worth more than $25 million, all of it fully guaranteed.
 In the first year of Kidd's new contract in the 2009–10 season the Mavericks finished second in the Western Conference with a 55–27 record during the regular season.
 However, the season ended with another disappointment as the Mavericks lost in six games to the San Antonio Spurs in the first round of the 2010 NBA playoffs.
-It was rumored that Kidd had gone through a flu just before the series began which might have affected his physical conditions.
+It was rumored that Kidd had gone through a flu just before the series began which might have affected his physical condition.
 He did not speak to reporters after Games 5 and 6 and skipped the team's final meeting.